smclean98/test_my_github_skills/README.md

 # test_my_github_skills
-tjos os a test repository for me to commit and learn
+This is a test repository for me to commit and learn